panos1b/EstiaSeek-MVC/README.md

 If a user is not logged in, they can search for job candidates.
 However, for the rest of the website's processes, you need to register and log in.
 ### MVC implementation
 Currently only the searching of job candidates has been implemented
+### License
+Parts of the repository written by my are licensed under the EUPL